 WFD status classifications from the WFD monitoring programme apply at the water body scale and are generally based on several samples/surveys targeting a variety of parameters including biological, physico-chemical, chemical and hydromorphological elements.
 The monitoring information on which the marine status classifications are based was collected by the EPA, the MI, the National Parks and Wildlife Service (NPWS) and the Central Fisheries Board (CFB) between 2005 and 2008.

-The WFD status of the coastal water body, within which the shellfish area is situated, has not been assigned.
-The Dunglow River which discharges close to the vicinity of the shellfish area is 'poor' and therefore unsatisfactory, reflecting issues with the marcroinvertebrates (Map 12).
+The WFD status of the coastal water body within which the shellfish area is situated is 'moderate' and therefore unsatisfactory.
+However, this status was extrapolated from similar water body types.
+The Owennamarve River which discharges into the designated area is 'poor' and therefore unsatisfactory, reflecting issues with fish populations.
+The Owenaleck which also discharges into the designated area, is 'good and therefore satisfactory; however, this status was extrapolated from similar water body types (Map 12).